calebmsword/cpp-notes/value category.md

 cast expressions
  - xvalue if casted to rvalue reference of object type (by definition)
  - lvalue if casted to lvalue reference type
-   - (I really don't know why lvalue reference casts are not xvalues, for all the same reasoning that rvalue reference casts of objects are xvalues.
-However, the C++98 standard decided these were lvalues, and no changes to the taxonomy from C++11 was going to change something that once was an lvalue into an rvalue, so this is easy to explain from C++'s insistance on backwards-compatibility.
-Furthermore, move semantics would become even more confusing than they already are if both lvalue reference casts and rvalue reference casts could be moved from.)
+   - (It feels arbitrary that an lvalue reference cast is locatable while an rvalue reference cast is latent.
+However, if we had an overloaded function with a lvalue reference parameter and an rvalue reference parameter, it would be immensely confusing if an lvalue reference cast caused an rvalue reference overload to be called.)
  - prvalue otherwise

 void expressions